srhercules/log4j_mass_scanner/README.md

 # Log4j Vulnerabilities Mass Scanner
-## Automated scan thousands hosts in your Active Directory domain in minutes, for Log4j vulnerabilities with multithreading mass scanner.
+## Automated scan thousands hosts in your Active Directory domain in minutes, for Log4j vulnerabilities with multithreading mass scanner and detailed report.

 Details:
 - Get enabled servers list from Active Directory.